COVID-19 Protocols for In-Person Activities and Meetings

-No units do not need to follow cohort protocols at this time.
+No units do not need to follow cohort protocols currently.

-Do units need to continue with COVID-19 related record keeping?
+Do units need to continue with COVID related record keeping?

-Yes, Verdugo Hills Council strongly recommends to continue to keep a record of all those in attendance at indoor or outdoor meetings and activities.
+Yes, Verdugo Hills Council strongly recommends continuing to keep a record of all those in attendance at indoor or outdoor meetings and activities.

-Are participates required to wear face coverings at meetings and activities?
+Are participants required to wear face coverings at meetings and activities?

 Are temperature checks required at the beginning of a unit meeting?

 Temperature checks are no longer required at the start of a meeting.
-The Verdugo Hills Council strongly recommends to continue the practice of temperature checks for all unit activities.
+The Verdugo Hills Council strongly recommends continuing the practice of temperature checks for all unit activities.

 Is carpooling for Scout activities and meetings permitted?